 Pen or pencil (just something you can mark with)

 Single Hole Punch

 Avery 560 Reinforcement Labels

 Friskers 6’ Cutting Protector

-I double checked my scraps to see if I could do more cards but sadly I only had enough to make a tag.
-Which was kind of a bummer but I was determined to still make something else similar with what I had.
+I double-checked my scraps to see if I could do more cards but sadly I only had enough to make a tag.
+This was kind of a bummer but I was determined to still make something else similar to what I had.
 What I came up with was a 5 x 3 tag that would still make a great thank you card.